ThomasBurleson/angularjs-gsTimelines/README.md

 #### From Javascript to DSL

-Consider the JavaScript usages of the Greensock TimeLine API below:
+Consider the Koda JavaScript use of the Greensock TimeLine API:

 ```js
 var zoom = new TimelineLite({paused:true}),